open-metadata/OpenMetadata/docs/connectors/glue-catalog.md

 aws configure
 ```

-Then, enter the appropriate values at the prompts to complete your profile.
-Your interaction with the aws configure command should look something like the following.
+Then enter the appropriate values at the prompts to complete your profile.
+Your interaction with the `aws configure` command should look something like the following.

 ```bash
 $ aws configure